 Faculty Leader: $91,000+

-Upon demonstrated exemplary curricular and teaching expertise, candidates for promotion to Faculty Leader are considered after a minimum of 15 years of teaching experience.
+Upon demonstrated exemplary curricular and teaching expertise, candidates for promotion to Faculty Leader are considered after a minimum of 15 years' teaching experience.
 In addition to all of the qualities listed for a Beginning Teacher, Experienced Teacher, and Master Teacher:

 - viewed by peers, parents, and students as an exceptional teacher, consistently recognized for effectiveness, actively supports the School’s mission and vision